sarahdobson/ficam-pacs/pages/pacs_standards_policies.md

 [NIST SP 800-73-4, _Interfaces for Personal Identity Verification_](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf){:target="_blank"}, Parts 1 and 2, May 2015 (Updated February 8, 2016).

-[NIST SP 800-116, _A Recommendation for the Use of PIV Credentials in Physical Access Control Systems (PACS)_](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-116.pdf){:target="_blank"], November 2008. <**800-116-1 is a Draft and shouldn't be referenced.
-800-116 is the current Final.**>
+[NIST SP 800-116, _A Recommendation for the Use of PIV Credentials in Physical Access Control Systems (PACS)_](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-116.pdf){:target="_blank"], November 2008. <**As of 6/15/2018, 800-116-1 is still a Draft and not yet approved as Final.
+SP 800-116 is still the current Final.**>

 [NIST SP 800-171, Revision 1, _Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations_](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171r1.pdf){:target="_blank"}, December 2016.